planckbit/PokerGameClassification/README.md

 # Poker Game Hand Rank Card Classification

-  The program generates 50000 poker hands, classifies the hand and only displays the first occurrance of its classification.
+  The program generates 50000 poker hands, classifies the hand according to rank and only displays the first occurrance of its classification.
   It will then display how many times each hand rank classification occurs.

 ## Features
-   * Generates random poker hands and classifies them.
+   * Generates random poker hands and classifies them by rank.
-   * Displays the total occurances for each specific poker hand.
+   * Displays the total occurances for each specific poker hand rank.

 ## Tested with
    * g++ (Ubuntu 7.4.0-1ubuntu1~18.04.1) 7.4.0